 This final rule contains new or amended information collection requirements that are subject to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).
-These requirements were approved by the Office of Management and Budget, approval numbers 3150-0014, 3150-0001, and 3150-xxxx.
+These requirements were approved by the Office of Management and Budget, approval numbers 3150-0014, 3150-0001, and 3150-0202.

-The burden to the public for these information collections is estimated to be 11,604 hours (NRC Form 748 - 421 hours [an average of 10 minutes per response] plus an annualized one-time burden of 5,333 hours [80 hours for 67 recordkeepers]; 10 CFR 20 - 467 hours [1 hour per response] plus an annualized one-time burden of 935 hours [8 hours each for 117 recordkeepers]; 10 CFR 32 - 450 hours [45 hours per recordkeeper]; 10 CFR 20 for Agreement State licensees - 1333 hours [1 hour per response] plus an annualized one-time burden of 2664 hours [8 hours each for 333 recordkeepers]0, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the information collection.
-Send comments on any aspect of these information collections, including suggestions for reducing the burden, to the Records and FOIA/Privacy Services Branch (T-5 F52), U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, or by Internet electronic mail to INFOCOLLECTS@NRC.GOV; and to the Desk Officer, Office of Information and Regulatory Affairs, NEOB-10202, (3150-0014 and 3150-0001), Office of Management and Budget, Washington, DC 20503.
+The burden to the public for the information collections in NRC Form 748 is estimated to average 10 minutes per response plus an annualized one-time burden of 80 hours per recordkeeper, the burden for the information collections in 10 CFR Part 20 is estimated to average 1 hour per response plus an annualize one-time burden of 8 hours per recordkeeper, and the burden for the information collections in 10 CFR Part 32 is estimated to average 45 hours per recordkeeper.
+This includes the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the information collection.
+Send comments on any aspect of these information collections, including suggestions for reducing the burden, to the Records and FOIA/Privacy Services Branch (T-5 F53), U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, or by Internet electronic mail to INFOCOLLECTS@NRC.GOV; and to the Desk Officer, Office of Information and Regulatory Affairs, NEOB-10202, (3150-0014, 3150-0001, and 3150-0202), Office of Management and Budget, Washington, DC 20503.